Important – Please Read Carefully

 - it will perform the Technical Support and Additional Services with reasonable care and skill.

-- Any licenses will be for the number of users outlined in any proposal or the number of users created on the system.
+This license is for the number of users outlined in the proposal or the number of users created on the system.

 10. Intellectual property rights indemnity